adamaviv/usec-f19/project.md

 ## Ethics Review

-As part of your project, you will be required to complete an IRB application.
+As part of your project, you will be required to complete an [IRB application](https://docs.google.com/document/d/1bvEF7X5oFGrp-qirZMLADJPm24OkzHmb4RnPlhc-Vpo/edit?usp=sharing) based on the IRB submission forms at GW.
 As this project is for the purposes of education, not generalizable knowledge, we do not need IRB approval.
 However, we expect you to uphold the same standards as an IRB approved research.
 This includes:

 1. Treating all participants ethically and fairly
 2. Providing confidentiality linking personal information of participants to data.